MyEtherWallet/knowledge-base-v3/content/More Help/myetherapi-api-limits.md

 /*
-Title: MyEtherAPI - Limit Requests
+Title: Does MyEtherAPI limit on the amount of requests I can make?
-Sort: 2
+Sort: 15
 */

 "Does MyEtherAPI have a limit on the amount of requests I can make?"